 We see players like HSBC already taking advantage of this by monetising the payments front and situating themselves on top of the value chain instead of being tucked away somewhere below card infrastructures.

-From L-R: Juliette Foster (Magnus Communications), Hetal Popat (HSBC Group) and Rune Mai (Nordic API Gateway)
+From L-R: Juliette Foster (Magnus Communications), Hetal Popat (HSBC Group) and Rune Mai (Aiia)